-Tara Williams is Associate Dean of the Honors College as well as an associate professor of English and affiliate faculty in Women, Gender, and Sexuality Studies.
+Tara Williams is Associate Dean of the Honors College as well as a professor of English and affiliate faculty in Women, Gender, and Sexuality Studies.
 She teaches and works on medieval literature and culture, with a particular emphasis on fourteenth- and fifteenth-century Middle English texts.
 Her first book, Inventing Womanhood: Gender and Language in Later Middle English Writing (Ohio State University Press, 2011), examines how ideas about womanhood evolved in the wake of the plague and traces a new set of terms—including womanhood and femininity—that Middle English writers coined to explore those changing ideas.
 She has also published articles on Geoffrey Chaucer, Margery Kempe, and gender studies in journals such as Exemplaria, Chaucer Review, Modern Philology, and Studies in the Age of Chaucer.
-Her scholarship on pedagogical issues has appeared in Profession, Pedagogy, Studies in Medieval and Renaissance Teaching, and Approaches to Teaching the Canterbury Tales (MLA, 2014).
+Her scholarship on pedagogical issues has appeared in Profession, Pedagogy, Studies in Medieval and Renaissance Teaching, Approaches to Teaching the Canterbury Tales (MLA, 2014), and Teaching the History of the English Language (MLA 2019).
+Her essay on teaching with the Oxford English Dictionary is posted on the OED teaching resources site.
 A Chronicle of Higher Education column co-authored with Dr. Rebecca Olson gives a behind-the-scenes look at their collaborative teaching and writing experiences.

 Williams has recently served elected terms on the Advisory Board for the Society for Medieval Feminist Scholarship and in the Modern Language Association Forum on Language Change.